Enter1he/Lua-Engine/README.md

 It's main feature is an extensive use of Lua programming language and it's features.
 For example every scene used by engine must be Lua module.
-It's also provides some basic features for 2d games like rendering and animating images
+It's also provides some basic features for 2d games like: rendering and animating images of PNG, JPEG, BMP and TIFF formats; playing WAV and OGG audio files; object model for speeding up development process.

 # Documentation